stefaanc/terraform-provider-windows/docs/datasource.windows_network_adapter.md

 ```

 - `mac_address` - (string) -  The active MAC address of the network adapter.
 This is the MAC address that is being used.

-  > :warning:
-  > Changing a MAC address does cause a short disconnection from the network.

 - `permanent_mac_address` - (string) -  The permanent MAC address of the network adapter.
 This is the MAC address that is "hard-coded" for the network adapter.
 This address is not used when `mac_address` was changed to a different value.